driessene/acoustic_camera/readme.md

 Takes np.array([x, y, z]) are returns np.array([radius, inclination, azimuth]).

 ## Element
-Represents and element (a microphone or antenna).
+Represents an element (a microphone or antenna).

 ### Properties
 - position - np.array: A numpy array holding (x, y, z) position.
 Units are in wavelengths of a theoretical wavevector.
 - samplerate - int: The sample rate of the element.

 #### Calculated properties
-- spherical_position - np.array: A tuple holding (r, inclination, azimuth) position
+- spherical_position - np.array: A tuple holding (r, inclination, azimuth) position.

 ## WaveVector
 Holds wavevector.
 Remember to always pass (kx, ky, kz).
 If you want to pass (wavenumber, inclination, azimuth), which is more common, translate using spherical_to_cartesian inside the declaration.

 ### Properties
-- k - np.array: A numpy array holding (kx, ky, kz)
+- k - np.array: A numpy array holding (kx, ky, kz).

 #### Calculated properties
-- spherical_k - tuple: numpy array holding (wavenumber, inclination, azimuth)
+- spherical_k - tuple: numpy array holding (wavenumber, inclination, azimuth).
 - inclination - float: The inclination angle of the wavevector in radians.
 Equal to arctan(ky / kx).
 - azimuth - float: The azimuth angle of the wavevector in radians.
 Equal to np.arccos(kz / |k|).
-- angular_wavenumber - float: The angular wavenumber of the wavevector. |k|.
+- angular_wavenumber - float: The angular wavenumber of the wavevector.
+Equal to |k|.
 - angular_wavelength - float: The angular wavelength of the wavevector.
 Equal to 1 / angular_wavenumber.
 - angular_frequency - float: The angular frequency of the wavevector.
 Equal to angular_wavenumber * wave_speed.
 - angular_period - float: The angular period of the wavevector.
 Equal to 1 / angular_frequency.